Categories

 Figure 10b.
 Work (1963), in Mizue (January 1964).
 Photograph by Eric Pollitzer.

-The Zuni solo exhibition of 1964, nearly one year after the Boxing Match show, confirms such a trend through a new set of coffin works.[12]
-These works contain long glass tubular rods arranged in organized rows, compartmentalized plexiglass structures, and an abundance of wires, switches, buzzers, and hinges (fig. 9).
-In general, the Zuni works are distinct in their language of technological complexity uncharacteristic of the coffin works prior to Arakawa’s move to the United States.
-One such work, simply titled Work (1963), makes apparent the extent to which the industrial parts Arakawa utilized no longer adorn the corporeal masses and instead have become incorporated in ways that imply elaborate functions (fig. 10a).[13]
-This large coffin work holds within its complex apparatus a smaller one, as if expropriating a vital resource from it.
-In this remarkable instance of self-referentiality, the smaller coffin—reminiscent of the earlier and more simple coffin works—is hooked up to a series of conduits and wires housed in different interconnected compartments.
-A cord spills out from the frame of the larger coffin, connecting it to a bulbous glass fixture suspended above a small vitrine resting on the floor.
-This work also appears in color in a January 1964 issue of Mizue magazine, showing a central object on its bed of lilac satin in the smaller coffin, which itself is nested on a lilac bed within the body of the larger coffin, producing a humorous mise en abyme effect (fig. 10b).
+The Zuni solo exhibition of 1964, nearly one year after the Boxing Match show, further supports such a trend through a new set of coffin works.[12]
+These works contain long tubular glass rods arranged in organized rows, compartmentalized plexiglass structures, and an abundance of wires, switches, buttons, and hinges (fig. 9).
+In general, the Zuni works are distinct in their language of technological complexity uncharacteristic of the coffin sculptures before Boxing Match.
+One such piece, referred to simply as Work (1963), makes apparent the extent to which the industrial parts Arakawa utilized no longer adorn the corporeal masses and instead have become incorporated in ways that imply elaborate functions (fig. 10a).[13]
+This large coffin sculpture holds a smaller one within its complex apparatus, as if expropriating a vital resource from it.
+Appearing in color in a January 1964 issue of Mizue magazine, the nesting coffins entombing their respective grotesque objects on beds of lilac satin produce a humorous mise en abyme effect. (fig. 10b).
+In this remarkable instance of self-referentiality, the smaller coffin—reminiscent of the earlier and more rudimentary coffin works—is hooked up to a series of conduits and wires housed in different interconnected compartments.
+One cord spills from the frame of the larger coffin, connecting it to a bulbous glass fixture suspended above a small vitrine on the floor, with the sinister apparatus expanding beyond its rectilinear container in a hitherto unseen manner.

-Arakawa’s drawings exhibited in the Zuni show also seem to be in a state of transition, en route to the diagrams of his mid-career work.
-While these works employ the visual language familiar from the later paintings, they also feature more organic, growth-like forms and painting methods not characteristic of them.
-Arakawa’s choice of watercolor, whose transparent wash preserves the presence of hand, heightens this effect as the brushwork does not yet display the removal of his touch seen in the later paintings.
-Accordingly, these works may be seen to link the corporeality of the coffin works and the diagrammatic language of the paintings to follow (fig. 11).
+Arakawa’s drawings in the Zuni solo show also seem to be caught in a state of transition, though this time moving backwards from the visual languages of instrumental reason seen in the diagram paintings toward the biomorphism in his preceding works.
+While these drawings employ the schematic style familiar from his mid-career paintings, they also feature more organic, growth-like forms and compositions recalling early drawings like Le temps perdu (1958-1959) that reflect Arakawa’s interest in medical science and ontogeny.
+Arakawa’s choice of watercolor in the Zuni drawings, whose transparent wash preserves the presence of hand by indexing the duration and weight of its application, heightens this effect as the brushwork does not yet display the removal or contrivance of his touch seen in the later paintings.
+Accordingly, these drawings may be seen to link the corporeality of the coffin works and the diagrammatic space of the paintings through a visceral sense of embodiment.

 [1] Yoshiaki Tono, “Shusaku Arakawa, Tomio Miki, and Tetsumi Kudo,” Artforum (January 1967): 53.